lem0nez/homie-home/README.md

 server_port: 80
 # Log level filter.
 Can be one of: OFF, ERROR, WARN, INFO, DEBUG or TRACE
 log_level: INFO
+# [REQUIRED] Directory with read-only resources.
+It has the following structure:
+#   site/ - directory with static files to host on "/"
+assets_dir: /path/to/assets
-# Directory where to store user preferences and database.
+# Directory where to store user preferences, database and other data
 data_dir: /var/lib/rpi-server
 # If string is specified, requests to the server will require
 # authentication with this Bearer Token
 access_token: null
-# [REQUIRED] Directory with static files to host on "/"
-site_path: /path/to/site

 # Bluetooth-related parameters
 bluetooth: